DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     decimated data will be available for subscription.
 See `Filter Configuration File`_ below.

+-l fa-ids-file
+    Specify file containing list of available FA ids and their descriptions.

 -d device
     Specify device to use for FA sniffer (default `/dev/fa_sniffer0`).